Diabetes Autoantibody Panel

 have a problem.
 Ask your healthcare provider what your test results mean for you.
-In general, if the antibodies are present, you could have type 1 diabetes.
+In general, if the antibodies are in your blood, you could have type 1 diabetes.
 Or you could be at risk of developing it.
-If no antibodies are present, you might have type 2 diabetes, although some people with type 1 diabetes will test negative for these How is this test done?
+If the antibodies are not in your blood, you might have type 2 diabetes.
+But some people with type 1 diabetes will test negative How is this test done?